 - a.
-If the grievance is not resolved at Step Three within ten (10) working days of the meeting referred to in Article A.6.4, the BCTF or BCPSEA where applicable may refer a "provincial matters grievance," as defined in Appendix 1 and Addenda, to arbitration within a further fifteen (15) working days. - b.
-The referral to arbitration shall be in writing and should note that it is a "provincial matters grievance."
-The parties shall agree upon an arbitrator within ten (10) working days of such notice.
+If the grievance is not resolved at Step Three within ten (10) working days of the meeting referred to in Article A.6.4, the BCTF or BCPSEA where applicable may refer a Provincial Matters Grievance, as defined in Appendix 1 and Addenda, to arbitration within a further fifteen (15) working days. - The referral to arbitration shall be in writing and should note that it is a Provincial b.
+Matters Grievance.
+The parties shall agree upon an arbitrator within ten (10) working days of such notice. - C. Review Meeting: - Either the BCTF or BCPSEA may request in writing a meeting to review the issues in a Provincial Matters Grievance that has been referred to arbitration. - Where the parties agree to hold such a meeting, it shall be held within ten ii.
+(10) working days of the request, and prior to the commencement of the arbitration hearing.

-c.
-Review Meeting:

-- i.
-Either the BCTF or BCPSEA may request in writing a meeting to review the issues in a provincial matters grievance that has been referred to arbitration. - ii.
-Where the parties agree to hold such a meeting, it shall be held within ten (10) working days of the request, and prior to the commencement of the arbitration hearing.
 The scheduling of such a meeting shall not alter in any way the timelines set out in Article A.6.7.a and A.6.7.b of this article. - iii.
 Each party shall determine who shall attend the meeting on its behalf.